QUARTERLY INVESTMENT UPDATE

 Dear Friends and Clients,

-All in all, we don’t foresee a major market downturn for 2006 but the blue chip indexes could easily pull back at some point during the year.
-As far as our strategy for 2006 is concerned, we will continue to take defensive measures and continue to use any corrections as an opportunity to buy more of our favorite stocks and mutual funds.
+All in all, we continue to have a positive outlook for stocks but we will continue to take defensive measures and to use any correction as an opportunity to buy more of our favorite stocks and mutual funds.

 Again, thank you very much for the trust and confidence you have placed in our firm and it is always appreciated.
 Please contact me with any questions or comments.